sing-group/seda/seda-docs/source/operations.rst

 NCBI rename
 -----------

-This operation allows to replace NCBI accession numbers in the names of FASTA files by the associated organism name and additional information from the NCBI Taxonomy Browser (https://www.ncbi.nlm.nih.gov/Taxonomy/).
+This operation allows replacing NCBI accession numbers in the names of FASTA files by the associated organism name and additional information from the NCBI Taxonomy Browser (https://www.ncbi.nlm.nih.gov/Taxonomy/).
 An example of a FASTA file could be ‘GCF_000001735.3_TAIR10_cds_from_genomic.fna’.
 When this file is given to this operation, the organism name associated to the accession number ‘GCF_000001735.3’ is obtained from the NCBI (https://www.ncbi.nlm.nih.gov/assembly/GCF_000001735.3).
 In this case, the ‘*Arabidopsis thaliana* (thale cress)’ is the associated organism name.
 The *‘File name’* allows specifying how this name is added to the file name and the *‘Delimiter’* parameter specifies if a separator should be set between the name and the file name.
 You can choose between one of the following *‘Position’* values:

 - *Prefix*: before the actual file name.
 In the example, with ‘Delimiter’ = ‘_’, the output FASTA would be named ‘Arabidopsis thaliana (thale cress)_GCF_000001735.3_TAIR10_cds_from_genomic.fna’.
 - *Suffix*: after the actual file name.
 In the example, with ‘Delimiter’ = ‘_’, the output FASTA would be named ‘GCF_000001735.3_TAIR10_cds_from_genomic.fna_Arabidopsis thaliana (thale cress)’.